Own-Data-Privateer/hoardy-web/tool/README.md

 - updates:
   - `--no-overwrites`
-  : disallow overwrites and replacements of any existing `--output` files under `DESTINATION` (default);
+  : disallow overwrites and replacements any existing `--output` files under `DESTINATION`, i.e. only ever create new files under `DESTINATION`, producing errors instead of attempting any other updates; default;
-    each source `PATH` file will be `--move`d, `--copy`ed, `--hardlink`ed, or `--symlink`ed to a non-existing `--output` file under `DESTINATION`;
-    operations producing the same `--output` file will be allowed and reduced to noops;
-    broken symlinks will be considered to be non-existent files and will be allowed to be replaced;
+    `--output` targets that are broken symlinks will be considered to be non-existent and will be replaced;
+    when the operation's source is binary-eqivalent to the `--output` target, the operation will be permitted, but the disk write will be reduced to a noop, i.e. the results will be deduplicated;
-    when source and target directories are the same, files can still be renamed into previously non-existing `--output` names;
+    the `dirname` of a source file and the `--to` target directories can be the same, in that case the source file will be renamed to use new `--output` name, though renames that attempt to swap source file names will still fail
-    all other updates will produce errors
   - `--latest`
   : replace files under `DESTINATION` with their latest version;
     this is only allowed in combination with `--symlink` at the moment;